dr-jts/postgis-patterns/process/construct.md

  * center - center POINT geometry
  * radius - circumradius [in CRS units] (cirlce that inscribes the *gon)
  * sides  - desired side count (e.g. 6 for Hexagon)
- * skew   - rotation offset, clockwise [in degree]; DEFAULT 0.0 (corresponds to planar NORTH) *
+ * rot    - rotation offset, clockwise [in degree]; DEFAULT 0.0 (corresponds to planar NORTH) *
  * @out_params
- * agon   - resulting *gon POLYGON geometry
+ * ngon   - resulting N-gon POLYGON geometry
  *
  *
  * The function will create a @sides sided regular, equilateral & equiangular Polygon
- * from a given @center and @radius and optional @skew offset from NORTH */
+ * from a given @center and @radius and optional @rot rotation from NORTH */

-CREATE OR REPLACE FUNCTION ST_MakeAGon(
+CREATE OR REPLACE FUNCTION ST_MakeNGon(
   IN  center   GEOMETRY(POINT),
   IN  radius   FLOAT8,
   IN  sides    INT,
-  IN  skew     FLOAT8 DEFAULT 0.0,
+  IN  rot      FLOAT8 DEFAULT 0.0,
-  OUT agon     GEOMETRY(POLYGON)
+  OUT ngon     GEOMETRY(POLYGON)
 ) LANGUAGE 'plpgsql' IMMUTABLE STRICT PARALLEL SAFE AS
   $$
   DECLARE